Mid Century Modern Design

 To maximize the light, airy feel, each room contains low furniture with surfaces on a single plane.
 Furniture often stands on either small pegs legs angled outward or floating frames.
 With no apparent support, floating pieces are typically bolted into the wall and held aloft with beams.

 Clearly the Tulip Chair (left) and the Eames Chair (right) showcase the central tenets of Mid Century Modern design.
 Their minimal bases convey a sense that the seats are floating.
 The simple lines bring comfort to the fore.
-The Tulip Chair’s plastic form and the particle board supporting the Eames Chair were both initiated during the industrial revolution and perfected after World War II.
+The Tulip Chair’s plastic form and the shaped thin wood panels supporting the Eames Chair were both initiated during the industrial revolution and perfected after World War II.

 Integration with Environment